-Presenting many unique logistic challenges, this 15,257 SF, $8.48 million (estimated) addition aims to add two stories of ambulatory outpatient space above the existing main electric room and a continuously operating Emergency Department.
+Presenting many unique logistical challenges, this 17,823 SF addition aims to add two stories of ambulatory outpatient space above the existing main electric room and a continuously operating Emergency Department.
 In addition to being built above occupied space, the addition is located between two existing hospital towers, built over sixty years apart.
 This structurally independent and programmatically connected addition resolved a series of issues and meet the needs of several departments.

 This new space accommodates oncology, rheumatology, endocrinology, pulmonary and infectious disease departments maintaining ease of access via existing health center circulation.
 A unique structural solution featuring three, full-story-high “mega trusses” allows the building to “bridge” over the occupied ED, avoiding costly and inconvenient disruption to its operation.